Getting SNAP · the interview

 What they'll ask

 The worker confirms what's on your application: who lives and eats together in your household, everyone's income, your housing and utility costs, child-care and medical expenses, and basic identity/residency.
-They're verifying, not interrogating — answer honestly and it goes smoothly.
+They're verifying, not interrogating — answer accurately and it goes smoothly.

 What to have in front of you